 There is chili, and then there is chili from the grill.
-Cooking the ingredients in an open searing hot Dutch oven in a covered grill allows the ingredients to get both a flavorful browning without losing any natural juices to the flames and plenty of smoky flavor.
+Cooking the ingredients in a searing-hot cast-iron pan on a covered grill allows the ingredients to get both a flavorful browning without losing any natural juices to the flames and plenty of smoky flavor.
 The result is a complex, delicious chili.
 It is formidable on its own in a bowl with your preferred garnishes, or as the key component on a hot dog or brat.

 Technique tip: If extra fat rises to the surface, remove by skimming with a spoon prior to serving.